Macros | |

 Define to determine if code is being built for the Nintendo 3DS.

-If this define exists, then you are creating code that runs on the Nintendo 3DS.
+If this define exists, then code is created to run on the Nintendo 3DS.

 #define BURGER_68K |